 Signals of indicators:

-Trading is conducted above 30 and 50 daily moving averages, which indicates that the euro will continue to grow in the short term.
+Trading is conducted above 30 and 50 daily moving averages, which indicates the continuation of the upward trend.

 Note: The period and prices of the moving averages are considered by the author on the hourly chart H1 and differ from the general definition of the classic daily moving averages on the daily chart D1.

-The growth will be limited near the upper limit of the indicator in the area of 1.2080.
-A break of the lower limit of the indicator in the area of 1.2025 will lead to a new fall in the euro.
+A break of the upper limit of the indicator in the area of 1.3970 will lead to a new wave of euro growth.
+A break of the lower limit in the area of 1.3915 will increase the pressure on the pair.

 Description of indicators

 - Moving average (moving average determines the current trend by smoothing out volatility and noise).
 Period 50.
 The graph is marked in yellow.